colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/MicroServiceTwo-KafkaConsumerOnTopics/ReadMe.md

-Project-2

-Scala Akka MicroServices project that has a consumer to read records from a particular topic and publish manipulated data into another topic.
+# MicroService for Data Enhancement

+This service performs modification of the ingested data before storing it into the Elastic Search.

+Source is created from a Kafka Consumer from a particular topic.
+And the Sink was created from a Kafka Producer to another topic.

+## Build Instructions

+Navigate into the project folder and use the command sbt run